ardunster/nextjs-ssr/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Dependabot

+This template repository is configured to use dependabot by default, to facilitate maintaining an up-to-date template for users.
+If you would like to disable this, be sure to remove the dependabot configuration file from `.github/dependabot.yml`.